 Acquisition in 2016

-Anvato, Inc. is a technology platform that enables media companies to effectively manage and monetize both live and on-demand video assets.
-The company offers a comprehensive solution for publishers and advertisers, featuring tools for video management, syndication, monetization, and analytics.
-Anvato's innovative technology allows broadcasters to capture and edit live broadcasts and distribute them to web and mobile devices in near real time.
-Additionally, publishers can enhance their monetization efforts through dynamic and user-targeted ad insertion.
-The platform also provides advertisers with capabilities to track campaign effectiveness and optimize ad revenue.
-Anvato serves notable clients in the media industry, including Univision Communications and Kantar Video.
-Headquartered in Mountain View, California, Anvato has been recognized for its contributions to the online video landscape, receiving the Frost and Sullivan Global Innovation Award in 2010.
+Anvato, Inc. is a technology platform designed for media companies to effectively manage and monetize both live and on-demand video assets.
+The company offers an end-to-end solution that encompasses live and on-demand video management, syndication, monetization, and analytics.
+Anvato's innovative technology enables broadcasters to capture and edit live broadcasts, allowing for near real-time syndication to web and mobile devices.
+This platform also facilitates dynamic and user-targeted ad insertion, enabling publishers to optimize their monetization strategies for live streams.
+Additionally, Anvato provides advertisers with tools to track campaign effectiveness and enhance ad revenue.
+The company serves notable clients, including Univision Communications and Kantar Video, and is headquartered in Mountain View, California.

 Moodstocks